FDA Could Approve Ecstasy For PTSD, But Not In Colorado Unless Lawmakers Act

 “What’s happening in those sessions is not fun.
 It’s not pleasurable.
 It’s fear diminishing and trust enhancing so people can actually do the work of healing,” said Van Derveer.

-The therapy could get FDA approval by the end of the year, but it won’t be available here unless it also gets state approval, which is why Representatives Patrick Neville and David Ortiz have introduced a bill to clear the way.
+The therapy could get FDA approval by the end of the year, but it won’t be available here unless it also gets state approval, which is why state Rep.s Patrick Neville and David Ortiz have introduced a bill to clear the way.
 Both lawmakers are combat veterans themselves.

 “I think veterans that I know that self-medicate,” said Neville.
 “This is done in a safe, clinical setting and has proven to be extremely effective.
 I’d much rather have them doing that than self-medicate with something much more dangerous on their own.”